- Support and service

 - Under Favourite, tick the publications that you want to list first on your list, under the heading Selected publications – that is to say, the publications you think are most important (let us say 3–5).

-- Note: Click on Save.
+- Note: Then click on Save.

-Choose publication types
+- Edit publication types

 - Under Show, untick any publication types that you do not want to show.